Estuary

 IKEA Australia's loyalty program, IKEA Family, aimed to personalize communication with its members to build loyalty and engagement.

-To understand and target its customers better, the company recognized the need for data enrichment, particularly regarding postal addresses.
-Manually entered addresses caused poor data quality with errors, incomplete data, and formatting issues, leading to a match rate of only 83%.
+To better understand and target its customers, the company recognized the need for data enrichment, particularly regarding postal addresses.
+Manually entered addresses resulted in poor data quality, including errors, incomplete data, and formatting issues, leading to a match rate of only 83%.

 To address the challenges with data quality, IKEA ensured accurate data entry and improved data enrichment for their loyalty program.
 The solution streamlined the sign-up process and reduced errors and keystrokes.